jundalisay/spblist/content/en/research/spinoza/cartesian/part-2/prop-12.md

 2. Although motion is nothing but a mode of moving matter, it nevertheless has a fixed and determinate quantity.
 How this is to be understood will become evident from what follows.
 Read Art.
 36 Part 2 of the Principia.

-## PROPOSITION 14: Each single thing, insofar as it is simple and undivided and is considered only in itself, always perseveres in the same state, as far as in it lies.
+## Proposition 14: Each single thing, insofar as it is simple and undivided and is considered only in itself, always perseveres in the same state, as far as in it lies.

 Many take this proposition as an axiom, but we shall demonstrate it.